konveyor/enhancements/enhancements/crane-2.0/plugin-passthrough-info/README.md

 #### Story 3

-As a plugin author, I should expect that the extra information is added to the `Run` method while determining the patches that I would like to create.
+As a plugin author, I should expect that the extra information is added to the `Run` method while determining the patches I would like to create.

 #### Story 4